-Stealth Startup Strategy: Why Some Founders Stay Hidden Before Launch
+What Is a Stealth Startup?
+Why Some Founders Stay Quiet Before Launch

 A stealth startup is a company that develops its product in private before revealing it to the market.
 The branding, website, messaging, and sometimes even the company name stay hidden.
 Founders do not pitch publicly.
 They don’t announce detailed roadmaps.